TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 31/Psalms 31.12.md

 ---

-I am forgotten as a dead man out of mind: I am like a broken vessel.
+I am forgotten from their hearts like a dead man.
+I am like broken pottery.